clhoultby/c3-last-titain/session_c3e4_hoots_gets_the_finger.md

 ## Market trip
 Aldrick buys cogs, copper wire and scrap metal.
 Aranris deftly lifts 10gp from a shopper and gifts it to Aldrick to buy a shield.

-Ofeliya purchases a healing potion from discount after a lend from hoots in exchange for a touch of her arm
+Ofeliya purchases a healing potion from discount after a lend from hoots in exchange for a touch of her arm.

-Hoots attempts to buy a smoke bomb but doesn't have enough gold
+Hoots attempts to buy a smoke bomb but doesn't have enough gold.
+Hoots lies about the amount of gold he has and gets a smoke bomb.

 ## Labour Ward